-Innovation has become a well-used buzz-word in businesses all over the world.
-Those that do it successfully are able to create fantastic new products, develop better networks and form new markets and opportunities.
+Innovation is a well-used buzz-word in businesses all over the world.
+Those that do it successfully are able to create fantastic new products, develop better connections and form new markets and opportunities.
 This doesn’t happen by itself though – at the heart of every innovation in every business are people who choose to make it happen.
 So, if people can do it for their businesses why can’t they innovate themselves?

 “…if as an individual you’ve reached a plateau or you suspect you won’t be happy at the top rung of the ladder you’re climbing, you should disrupt yourself for the same reasons that companies must.” – Whitney Johnston, HBR.